 MKT 330.
-ADVERTISING.
-Advertising fundamentals in relation to modern business activities; fields of advertising; advertising media, campaigns, and systems.
+PROMOTIONAL STRATEGIES.
+Advertising fundamentals in relation to modern business activities; fields of advertising; advertising media, campaigns and systems.
+Also includes a discussion of public relations, sales promotions, and publicity.
 Prerequisite: MKT 300.
 3

 MKT 345.
 INTERNET MARKETING.
 An introduction to marketing on the Internet with emphasis on online promotion, retailing, distribution, gathering consumer research.
 3